What is the Periodic Table?

 Properties of P-Block Metals

 These metals have classical metal characteristics that they are shiny, good conductors of heat and electricity and also they lose electrons.
 They have high melting points and react with non-metals to form ionic compounds.
 When ion bonds of a positive metal react with negative non-metal ions, ionic compounds are formed.
 Gallium is placed in the third row of column 3A is a metal that can easily melt on the palm of your hand.
-Tin exists in the 4th row of column 4A and is flexible, abundant and useful metal.
+Tin exists in the 4th row of column 4A and is a flexible, abundant and useful metal.
 It is an important component as many other metal alloys – solder, pewter, and bronze.

 Just next to tin is lead which is a toxic metal along with an interesting history.
 Lead is used for many things right from food sweeteners to pottery glazes to eating utensils.
 Lead is toxic and used in the manufacturing of paints.